jgaa/restc-cpp/README.md

 interact efficiently and effortless with external REST API servers.

-The library is written by Jarle (jgaa) Aase, a senior freelance C++ developer with roughly 30 years of experience in software developemnt.
+The library is written by Jarle (jgaa) Aase, a senior freelance C++ developer with roughly 30 years of experience in software development.

 # Design Goals
 The design goal of this project is to make external REST API's